ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ![Switch layout](img/switch_layout_window.png)

 Applying a layout divides the Page into the defined zones.
-The zones are placeholders for Content items.
+The zones are placeholders for the blocks.

 The page layouts that an editor has access to are up to you to choose.
 In the `Select layouts` section, you can select layouts that you want to be available for the Page.